Credit: @newyorksherpa on Instagram

 All-natural, freshly prepared are the hallmarks of this Syracuse staple.
 The owner, Danielle Mercuri, shops local and buys from area farms as much as possible to create the breakfast, lunch, and early evening dishes that keep fans coming back for more.

-What to order: With six different kinds of Eggs Benedict, you might be tempted to go for the Pork Belly Bacon Benny, but we recommend an order of Banana Foster Croissant French Toast with bananas and pecans caramelized in butter, brown sugar, and rum.
-If you’re not feeling like dessert disguised as breakfast, the Poppin Stuffed Jalapeno Burger might just be what you’re looking for!
+What to order: With eight different kinds of Eggs Benedict, you might be tempted to go for the Pork Belly Bacon Benny, but we recommend an order of Flaming French Toast with bananas and pecans caramelized in butter, brown sugar, and rum.
+If you’re not feeling like dessert disguised as breakfast, the Rise & Shine Burger might just be what you’re looking for!

 Maureen’s Kitchen (Long Island)